Electrical Testing Equipment: What You Need & Why

 A guide to the test instruments electricians need — multifunction testers, insulation resistance testers, and more.

 Electrical test instruments are the tools that allow you to verify the safety and compliance of an electrical installation.
-Without proper testing, you cannot confirm that the installation meets the requirements of BS 7671, and you cannot issue the certificates that provide legal proof of compliance.
+Without proper testing — following the correct testing procedures — you cannot confirm that the installation meets the requirements of BS 7671, and you cannot issue the certificates that provide legal proof of compliance.

 Investing in quality test equipment from a recognised manufacturer is one of the most important decisions an electrician makes.
 Cheap or unreliable instruments can give inaccurate readings, leading to false passes (which are dangerous) or false failures (which waste time and money).
 Professional-grade instruments from established manufacturers are more accurate, more reliable, and better supported.